by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

 Russ Columbo left a big imprint on Hollywood upon his death in 1934, with his handsome good-looks, velvety smooth baritone voice, and wonderful romantic songs, which he had made famous on stage, radio, and in the movies.
-Upon his death, Russ Columbo left behind thousands of fans, including some emerging Latin singers/actors who considered him to be a role-model to follow.
+Upon his death, Russ Columbo left behind thousands of fans, including some emerging Latin singers and actors who considered him to be a role-model to follow.

 The year World War II ended, Paramount Pictures considered casting Andy Rusell in a bio-picture about Russ Columbo.
 Andy Russell was born in Mexico as Andres Rabago.
 He received his stage name from orchestra leader Gus Arnheim, who had worked with Russ Columbo at the Cocoanut Grove.
 Arnheim was Andres Rabago’s legal guardian, as he was underage when he started working in the orchestra.
 The young Andres Rabago performed as a drummer and solo vocalist.
-Arnheim suggested Rabago change his name in order to draw a bigger audience and to avoid discrimination as a Latin.
+Arnheim suggested Rabago change his name in order to draw a bigger audience.
 Arnheim told him, “I used to have a singer, a famous singer fella that took Bing Crosby’s place years ago.
 His name was Russell Columbo, one of the famous singers of the era.
 I’m gonna call you Russell–Andy Russell.”
 (Wikipedia) And so, Rabago’s name was changed to Andy Rusell.
 He, unfortunately, was not chosen.

 Singer Perry Como had met Russ Columbo in Chicago at the Golden Pheasant Club in 1933, while Russ Columbo was performing there promoting songs for the motion pictures he was starring in.
 The experience of meeting his idol left a big impression on the young Perry Como and it was well-known that being a first-generation Italian-American himself, Como styled himself to be like Columbo.